 With the pandemic and despite no mandatory order being given, in 2020 33% of the work in Japan was done remotely.
 Today we have dropped to 20%, but it is still more than double compared to the pre-Covid period.

-Efforts in the direction of teleworking have "helped" government and companies also to study ways to eliminate the "old" personal ink stamps used to authenticate documents. and of course the ancient and inseparable fax.
+Efforts towards teleworking have also "helped" government and companies study ways to eliminate the "old" personal ink stamps used to authenticate documents, and of course the ancient and inseparable fax.
 All legacies of the twenty years from the 70s to the 90s: a "Japan to drink", in full boom.

 Today the conditions have changed radically, and the positive results of working from home are positively surprising even the Japanese company, often more committed to showing commitment and dedication than to achieving objectives and results.